AhmedHamed3699/process-scheduler/README.md

    - Step-By-Step
    - Silent
  - Info is taken from an input file
- - Statistics is displayed in and output file
+ - Statistics is displayed in an output file

 ---